WRDSTech/documentations/10x Graph Web App Design Doc.md

 ### Monitoring and Alerting

 To ensure the high availability of the service, a robust monitoring and alerting system will be implemented.
 This system will continuously monitor the health of the servers and the database, and send alerts in case of any issues.
 This allows for quick detection and resolution of any problems, minimizing downtime.

+### Cache Key Design

+Redis is used as the caching system between the backend and its consumers.

+Data will be cached to redis on the first update, and get refreshed after 5 minutes.

+The key design is as follows:

+``"company_name:{company_name: str, None}&relationship_type:{all, comp, prod, unknown}"``

+Each query will be cached.
+If the key hits the cache, the cached data will be returned in favor of the data from the database.

 ## DB Design